SubikshaSathiasai/Hand-Written-Digit-Prediction/README.md

 ## Dataset

-The hand-written digit dataset used in this project was generously provided by YBI Foundation through Kaggle resources.
+The hand-written digit dataset used in this project is from the scikit-learn library.
 It is a widely recognized dataset for training and testing machine learning models.

-## Credits
+The dataset consists of 8x8 pixel images representing digits 0 through 9.
+Each image is stored as an 8x8 array of grayscale values.

 - **YBI Foundation:** We would like to extend our gratitude to YBI Foundation for providing the high-quality hand-written digit dataset and their guidance in this project.